CarlieSachiko/travlr-app/README.md

 --------
 ###Technologies Used
-For this game I used:
+For this app I used:
 * HTML
 * CSS
 * Ruby on Rails